AkashSavanur/cyber-sierra-AI/README.md

 # If requirements.txt is missing, run:
 # pip install fastapi uvicorn pandas openpyxl python-dotenv pandasai pandasai-openai python-multipart

+# May need to install Rust and Cargo, if encountering errors:
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 # 4. Set up environment variables
 touch .env                        # or `notepad .env` on Windows
 # Paste your OpenAI key into the .env file: